 I was in Gulf Shores Alabama this past week and saw some beautiful beach houses, but alas, it was too rainy to get any good photos.
-So I did the next best thing – found some pretty
+So I did the next best thing – found some amazing

 beach houses at Coastal Living Magazine.